GH-Shivam007/50DaysOfCode/approachDay9.md

-# 💡 C++ Code Explanation with Diagrams
+# C++ Code Explanation with Diagrams

 ## 🚀 Problem 1: Nth Digit
 ### 🔍 Problem Statement
-Given an integer `n`, return the nth digit of the infinite integer sequence 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, ...
-(1-based indexing).
+Given a number `n`, return the nth digit of the sequence of numbers starting from 1 (1, 2, 3, 4, ..., 11, 12, 13, ...).
+For example, the 3rd digit is '3' and the 11th digit is '0' (from 10).

 ### ✅ Approach
-- Start with a variable `digitInNum` initialized to 1, and variables `start` and `end` initialized to 1 and 9, respectively.
+1. **Initialize variables**: Start by defining variables to track the length of the digits (`digitInNum`), the starting number (`start`), and the range of numbers in each digit length (`end`).
-- Check if the number `n` is greater than `digitInNum * end`.
-If so, adjust `n` and update the values for `digitInNum`, `start`, and `end`.
+2. **Locate the range containing the nth digit**: While `n` is larger than the total number of digits in the current range (`digitInNum * end`), subtract that value from `n` and adjust the ranges.
-- Calculate the number that contains the nth digit and convert it to a string.
+3. **Determine the exact number**: After narrowing down to the right range, calculate the exact number that contains the nth digit.
-- Return the digit from the string representation of the number.
+4. **Extract and return the digit**: Convert the number to a string and return the appropriate digit.

 ### 🧾 Code
 ```cpp